silvestrik/biletikoff/README.md

 - Travel search system implementation

 ## Tech Notes
-The project is part of an ongoing development workflow and may evolve over time.
+the project is part of an ongoing development workflow and may evolve over time.